 The mountain scenery and Kalinchowk temple aren’t the only attractions in the Kalinchowk area.
 We have compiled a list of relished local treats available in Kalinchowk:

 Tongba is one of the famous local drinks of Nepal.
 Famous for being known as ‘Hot Beer,’ Tongba is essentially brewed millet, but the brewing process is almost waterless.
 Hot water is added to a traditional large wooden container called ‘Tongba’ (hence the name of the drink) filled with brewed millet before consumption.
 Tongba is the perfect drink to warm up one’s body quickly during chilly weathers.

 Durkha or Chhurpi is a hardened cheese consumed mainly in the Himalayan regions.
 It is usually made from Yak milk.
 Chhurpi is to Nepalese what chewing gum is to the outside world.
 A small block of Chhurpi, which generally has a bit tangy taste can be savored for hours.
 Chhurpi can be bought from shops in Kuri village at a reasonable price.
 Small tea houses in Kalinchowk also sell Chhurpi.

-Yak sukuti (Yak’s dry meat) is mainly available in Himalayan regions so Kalinchowk trek can provide once-in-a-lifetime tasting experience of yak sukuti.
+Yak sukuti is basically the dry meat of Yak.
+Since Yaks are only found in the highlands above 3000 meters, Kalinchowk trek can be a convenient option for tasting yak sukuti.
 It is available in Kuri village lodge settlements.